TechNerd2009/Shankar-Reel-Quest-Game/README.md

 ## 📩 Contact Me

-If you have any questions, feedback, or want to collaborate, feel free to reach out:
+If you have any questions, or feedback, or want to collaborate, feel free to reach out:
 - [Email](krishnamurthyshankar9@gmail.com)
 - [GitHub](github.com/TechNerd2009)